 Reusable shopping bags are everywhere these days.
 In fact, in many towns and cities, plastic and even paper bags are simply no longer available in the check-out line.
 I love the sturdy fabric grocery totes you normally come across, and we’ve made a number of them here at Sew4Home (links are included below).
 The only problem with the larger, heavier bags is remembering to bring them with you to the store!
 As an alternative, we have this pair of foldaway bags in their own carrying case.
 It’s compact enough (just 5″ x 7″ x 2″) to throw in your purse or keep in the car’s glove box.
 But it still holds two generously-sized shopping duffles that will carry an amazing amount of stuff!
 The carrying case even has a handy front pocket to hold a shopping list, cards, keys and more.

 We originally used the Simply Color collection by Vannessa Christenson for Moda, a collection that is no long readily available.
-Because they are created with quilting cottons, the options for new mix-and-match combos are endless.
-Below are a few we found to love at Fabric.com.
-Click a swatch to see more:
+But there are always dozens and dozens of beautiful options from which to choose each season.

 We offer a full downloadable pattern to give you the signature one-piece look of the bag and handles.
 As with all our Sew4Home patterns, we’ve condensed the pieces in order to make the printing and assembly as easy as possible.
 If you are brand new to working with PDF patterns, take a look at our helpful tutorial on the topic.

 The bag pattern is sized to work with Fat Quarters as an alternative to standard yardage cuts.
 If you decide to use Fat Quarters, you will need two for each bag lining, two for each bag exterior, and one for the carrying case.

 - Sewing Machine and standard presser foot